bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/reference/vscode.md

 ### <a href="https://marketplace.visualstudio.com/items?itemName=erichbehrens.pull-request-monitor" class="markup--anchor markup--h3-anchor">GitHub Pull Request Monitor</a>

-> _This extension uses the GitHub api to monitor the state of your pull requests and let you know when it’s time to merge or if someone requested changes._
+> _This extension uses the GitHub api to monitor the state of your pull requests and let you know when it's time to merge or if someone requested changes._

 <figure><img src="https://cdn-images-1.medium.com/max/800/0*TOq5OERkgQNETGPK.png" class="graf-image" /></figure>### <a href="https://marketplace.visualstudio.com/items?itemName=gitlab.gitlab-workflow" class="markup--anchor markup--h3-anchor">GitLab Workflow</a>